firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-02/2012-07-02-the-heart-of-the-story.md

 ---
 layout: story
+category: short story
+issue: 2
 title: The Heart of the Story
+subtitle:
-author: Kat Howard
+author: kat-howard
+author-2:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2012-07-02 12:01:00 -0500
-category: short story
 permalink: /issue2/chapter/the-heart-of-the-story/
+audiourl:
 teaser: "The world was created with a word.
 Or at least so we say, in the story we tell of it."
+art: the-heart-of-the-story.jpg
+artcaption: Illustration for The Heart of the Story
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: the-heart-of-the-story.jpg
-caption: Illustration for The Heart of the Story
-artist: Galen Dara
 ---

 _Stories have always fascinated us.
 The world was created with a word.
 Or at least so we say, in the story we tell of it.
 And we believe, because what else could be powerful enough to call a universe into being?_